quazi-irfan/R-Language-Google-Summer-of-Code-Application-2020/README.md

 ```
 ![benchmark](Hard/benchmark.png)

-The mean elpased time for mcmcCpp is 10 miliseconds and 264 miliseconds for mcmcR.
-The C++ implementation is about 25 times faster then R implementation.
+The mean elapsed time for mcmcCpp is 10 milliseconds and 264 milliseconds for mcmcR.
+The C++ implementation is about 25 times faster than R implementation.